midoshouse/ootr-multiworld/assets/doc/server-client-protocol.md

 ## `0x0f` FileHash

 Updates the file hash for this client.
 May only be sent while in a room.
-Consists of the new [file hash](#file-hash).
+Consists of the new [optional](#optional) [file hash](#file-hash), where no file hash represents a seed rolled on a randomizer version from before co-op context version 4.

 ## `0x10` AutoDeleteDelta

 Changes the duration of inactivity after which this room will be automatically deleted.
 May only be sent while in a room.
 Consists of the new [duration](#duration).

-## `0x11` WaitUntilEmpty
+## `0x11` _Unused2

-Requests that the server send a RoomsEmpty message once there are no clients with assigned world numbers in any room.
-May only be sent while in the lobby and only after siging in as a MH MW administrator.
-This message is deprecated and will be removed in a future version.
-It contains no data.
+This message must not be sent.
+Message ID `0x11` may be reused for a new message in a future protocol version.
 ## `0x12` LoginDiscord

 Attempt to sign into a Mido's House account with an [OAuth](https://en.wikipedia.org/wiki/OAuth) bearer token from [Discord](https://discord.com/).
 May only be sent while in the lobby.
 Consists of the bearer token, a [string](#string).
 Signing into a Mido's House account gives the client access to invite-only rooms, such as tournament rooms.